-The Academic Fair is one of the introductory events held during your first days on campus.
-The Academic Fair offers you a chance to gather information about from Yale faculty about academic programs and advice about courses, placement, and prerequisites for majors.
-In addition to faculty, the fair is attended by representatives of the Office of Career Strategy, the Center for Language Study, the Center for International and Professional Experience, the STARS program, and the library system.
+The Academic Fair is one of the main academic events held during your first days on campus.
+The Academic Fair offers you a chance to gather information from Yale faculty about academic programs and advice about courses, placement, and prerequisites for majors.
+In addition to senior majors who attend to give peer-to-peer advice, the fair is attended by representatives of the Office of Career Strategy, the Poorvu Center for Teaching and Learning, the Center for International and Professional Experience, the Health Professions Advisory Program, and others.

 What is the purpose of the Academic Fair?

 - to offer guidance and accurate information about courses, placement, and prerequisites for majors

 - to share news of upcoming departmental initiatives or events

 - to distribute Director of Undergraduate Studies (DUS) contact information for follow-up meetings

 - to allow you to put a face to a name, and to help you begin the process of consulting with a DUS or with faculty members

 The Academic Fair takes place each fall on the Tuesday before the first day of classes, from 2:00-3:30 p.m.

 Who should attend?